 Unfortunately the average pet owner isn't aware of everything that goes into a well-bred dog.
 Some people will research the best kind of vehicle, appliance or home to buy but put little thought into their new family member, who will be a part of their lives for the next 15 years.
 Preservation breeders are faced against a multitude of backyard breeders and puppy mills who constantly have "stock" on hand.
 The average pet owner doesn't know better or perhaps isn't willing to wait for the right dog.
-It's our goal with this page to help educate you on why you should be picky when choosing where to get your next family pet, hunt or show prospect dog.
+It's our goal with this page to help inform you on why you should be picky when choosing where to get your next family pet, hunt or show prospect dog.
 More often than not prices from backyard breeders aren't much cheaper but the potential issues that can come with them can cost you time, money and heartbreak in the long run.

 Health testing is one of the best things a breeder can do for their dogs.
 Being sure that the mom and dad of the puppies are free of genetic health diseases ensures that the puppies will be too!
 Here at RedLeaf Coonhounds we are huge advocates for health testing all of our dogs.
 If any dog is found to be affected by a genetic health disorder they are eliminated from our breeding program.
 Unfortunately not a lot of coonhounds are health tested and we are seeing more and more dogs dying early and not being allowed to live long, healthy lives.